U.S. Department of State Seal

 Because Costa Rica is party to the Hague Adoption Convention, children from Costa Rica must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of Costa Rica have determined that placement of the child within Costa Rica has been given due consideration and that an intercountry adoption is in the child’s best interests.

-In addition to qualifying as a Convention adoptee under U.S. immigration law, the child must also meet the following requirements imposed by Costa Rica:
+In addition to qualifying as a convention adoptee under U.S. immigration law, the child must also meet the following requirements imposed by Costa Rica:

 • Eligibility for adoption: Under Costa Rican law, adopted children do not need to be orphans (both parents deceased).
 They must, however, be abandoned or irrevocably surrendered for adoption.
 Abandoned children may be living in a government facility, in a private orphanage or foster home, or in the custody of a relative or friend.
 Children may also remain in the custody of a biological parent prior to formal relinquishment of custody before a judge.
 Children eligible for adoption must undergo a psychological assessment conducted by PANI to determine whether they are prepared to be adopted by foreign prospective adoptive parents.